 Your accessibility statement should be reviewed at least once a year and updated if you have made changes that affect the accessibility of your site.

 Make non-digital parts of your service accessible

-If you must send out letters as part of your service, eg for legal reasons, make sure you’re prepared to create alternative formats that are accessible for those that need them, for example large print, braille or audio CD.
+If you have to send out letters as part of your service, make sure you can also provide these in alternative formats that are accessible (for example large print, braille or audio CD).

 You might find the following resources useful:

 You can also watch a series of videos produced by WCAG about how accessible design can benefit disabled people.